amplitude/Amplitude-TypeScript/packages/plugin-session-replay-browser/README.md

 #### 2. Mask non-input elements
 In your application code, add the class `.amp-mask` to any __non-input element__ whose text you'd like to have masked from the recording.
 The text in the element, as well as it's children, will all be converted to asterisks.

+#### 3. Block non-text elements
+In your application code, add the class `.amp-block` to any element you would like to have blocked from the recording.
+The element will appear in the replay as a placeholder with the same dimensions.